-Michele Redman recently completed her fifth season as the head coach of the University of Minnesota women's golf program.
+Michele Redman begins her eighth season as the head coach of the University of Minnesota women's golf program.
 Redman officially joined the "U" family in August of 2011.

-This past season Redman's team just missed a spot in the NCAA regional field, finishing the year with a Golfstat ranking of 60th.
+In 2015-16, Redman's team just missed a spot in the NCAA regional field, finishing the year with a Golfstat ranking of 60th.
 The Gophers saw several records fall including the lowest single-season scoring average in program history (Heather Ciskowski, 73.93) and the lowest 54-hole score in school history (Las Vegas Collegiate Showdown, 851 [-13]).
 Redman guided the team to three top-10s and eight top-20 individual finishes.
-Off the cours,e the Gophers succeeded in the classroom with the highest team GPA in program history and perfect multi-year and single-year APR scores of 1000, earning an NCAA APR Public Recognition Award.
+Off the course, the Gophers succeeded in the classroom with the highest team GPA in program history and perfect multi-year and single-year APR scores of 1000, earning an NCAA APR Public Recognition Award

 In 2014-15, Redman helped the Gophers to two top-five tournament finishes, including a share of the title at the Las Vegas Collegiate Showdown in October.
 That tournament, the Gophers posted a school-record 54-hole score of 863, while also posting single round (278) and 36-hole (568) records as well.
 Individually, Redman guided the Gophers to seven top-10 finishes, including a runner-up placing by senior Anna Laorr at the Minnesota Invitational to open the season.
 Four of the top eight tournament scores in school history were posted by Gophers in 2014-15, while five individual student-athletes earned Academic All-Big Ten honors.
 Notably, the Gophers posted perfect multi-year and single-year APR scores of 1000, earning an NCAA APR Public Recognition Award.